-Exact Computation.
+Independent Computation.
 Of course, a query that only involves independent matches does not require a complex process; this case often appears in practice.
-It suffices to note the independence between patterns to the query and to compute the result based on the principle of inclusion-exclusion.
-Exploring the set S of patterns to the query, we are able to detect independence up to intersection by simply verifying the following property (given that n is the size of S, and m_k is a match in S): patterns to the query are independent up to intersection iff $\bigcap{i=1}^n m_i = m_u \cap m_v$ for all $1 \le u < v \le n$.
-It suffices then to compute the global result based on the principle of inclusion-exclusion, e.g., for two independent mappings m_1 and m_2 to a given query Q and a random document \mathscr{P} : $\Pr(\mathscr{P} \models Q) = 1 - (\Pr(\neg m_1 \land \neg m_2)) = 1 - (\Pr(\neg m_1) \times \Pr(\neg m_2)) = 1 - (1 - \Pr(m_1)) \times (1 - \Pr(m_2))$.
+It suffices to note the independence between patterns to the query and to compute the result based on the principle of inclusionexclusion.
+Exploring the set S of patterns to the query, we are able to detect independence up to intersection by simply verifying the following property (given that n is the size of S, and m_k is a match in S): patterns to the query are independent up to intersection if $\bigcap{i=1}^n m_i = m_u \cap m_v$ for all $1 \leq u < v \leq n$.
+It suffices then to compute the global result based on the principle of inclusion-exclusion, e.g., for two independent mappings m_1 and m_2 to a given query Q and a random document \mathscr{P} : $\Pr(\mathscr{P} \models Q) = 1 - (1 - \Pr(m_1)) \times$ $(1 - \Pr(m_2))$.

 Optimizations.
-Several optimizations are implemented, applied mainly to the multiplicative approximation.
+Several optimizations are implemented, applied mainly to multiplicative approximation.
 A first preprocessing removes mappings that are always true or false, the second goes along with the main treatment and decides to stop the computation and returns the result when the contribution of remaining mappings is considered to be very low (given a sorted input of mappings according to their probability in the tree).